NASA-AMMOS/aerie/docs/users_guide/Raven_101_3_bands.md

 <p align="center"><img src="./images/overlaid_options.png" width="400"/></p>

-*<p align="center">**Image 12.** When a band is overlaid, the Selected Band Panel will add a Selected Sub-Band option.
+*<p align="center">**Figure 12.** When a band is overlaid, the Selected Band Panel will add a Selected Sub-Band option.
 This will allow the user to change the properties of both overlaid sources.
 In the case that the user uses 'Add To' instead of 'Overlay' this option will not be provided, since the data points for both sources will exist in the same band.</p>*

 #### How to: 'Add To' Activity Bands